 What’s cheaper, Wix or Shopify?

 As for the Wix vs. Shopify comparison regarding the price, the upfront payment for setting up a Wix site is cheaper, and there are no transaction fees.
 On the other hand, Shopify offers over 100 different payment types and comes with a free 14-day trial period.

 Yes, both platforms allow for easy access to the code to customize the templates and themes.

 Do Wix and Shopify have a multilingual capacity?

-Both platforms allow for setting up a store in several different languages as easily as possible and translating text and fix the SEO in different languages easily.
+Both platforms allow setting up a store in several different languages as easily as possible and translating text and fixing the SEO in different languages easily.